JNCressey/item-respawn-timer/README.md

 Predictions can be slightly off.
 Because the respawn time depends on how many players are currently in the world, and the world populations are only periodically sent to the client.

 ## dev to-dos
+- add "you left the area before respawn observed" message for discovery mode.
 - work for all respawning items, not just Lumbridge castle mind rune
   - fill the csv file
 - side panel to track timers that you're waiting for a respawn